Skip to Content

 Thank You

 This program is made possible thanks to funding from Outdoor Exploration initiative supporting partners Winnebago and Winnebago Industries Foundation.
-Additional support is provided by the Pisces Foundation, Mr. and Mrs. Al Baldwin, and the Community Foundation for Southeast Michigan.
+Additional support is provided by American Airlines, the Pisces Foundation, Mr. and Mrs. Al Baldwin, and the Community Foundation for Southeast Michigan.